pymc-devs/pytensor/doc/tutorial/gradients.rst

 Computing the Hessian
 =====================

-In Aesara, the term **Hessian** has the usual mathematical meaning: It is the matrix comprising the second order partial derivative of a function with scalar output and vector input.
-Aesara implements :func:`aesara.gradient.hessian` macro that does all that is needed to compute the Hessian.
+In Pytensor, the term **Hessian** has the usual mathematical meaning: It is the matrix comprising the second order partial derivative of a function with scalar output and vector input.
+Pytensor implements :func:`pytensor.gradient.hessian` macro that does all that is needed to compute the Hessian.
 The following text explains how to do it manually.